Earth Element in Feng Shui and Chinese Astrology

 I hope you have found this informative.
 In my next blog, in a week or so, I look at the Metal Element in Feng Shui and Chinese Medicine.

-In the meantime, do not hesitate to
+In the meantime, do not hesitate to reach out

 if you have a feng shui consultation project to discuss.
 I cover London Feng Shui consultations and further afield, particularly Cotswolds Feng Shui and Cambridge Feng Shui visits.